gus-host/Matchmaking-queue/README.md

 The system uses an expanding window approach to create fair matches:

-1. Initial matching attempts to find users within ±10 rank points
+1. Initial Range: ±10 rank points.
-2. If no match is found, the range expands by 90 points each iteration
+2. Expands by 90 Points: If no match is found.
-3. Maximum rank difference allowed is 500 points
+3. Max Rank Difference: 500 points.
-4. Users are paired with the closest available match within the current range
+4. Fair Matches: Users are paired with the closest available match.

 This approach balances match fairness with queue times:

-- Quick matches for players when similarly ranked opponents are available
-- Gradually relaxed requirements to prevent excessive wait times
-- Hard limit on rank difference to prevent highly mismatched games

 ## Implementation Details

-### Data Storage
+### Data Storage:

-- Uses ETS tables for in-memory storage:
+Uses ETS tables for in-memory storage (active queue and completed matches).
-  - `matchmaking_queue`: Ordered set for active queue (sorted by rank)
-  - `matches`: Set for completed match history
-- Protected access for data integrity
-- Efficient rank-based matching using ETS ordered sets

-### Concurrency Handling
+### Concurrency Handling:

-- GenServer manages state and synchronizes operations
-- ETS provides atomic operations for queue management
-- Phoenix PubSub handles real-time notifications
+ Managed by GenServer, with Phoenix PubSub for real-time notifications.
-- Absinthe manages subscription state

 ## Configuration